cilium/cilium/Documentation/configuration/metrics.rst

 Datapath
 --------

 * ``datapath_errors_total``: Total number of errors occurred in datapath management, labeled by area, name and address family.
+* ``datapath_conntrack_gc_deleted``: Number of deleted entries in the conntrack table by the garbage collector process.
+It has a scope label that provides information with the reason why the connection was deleted.
+* ``datapath_conntrack_gc_runs``: Number of times that the conntrack garbage collector process was run.
+It contains a label completed that describes if it was successful or not.
+* ``datapath_conntrack_gc_key_fallbacks``: Number of times that the Key fallback was invalid.
+* ``datapath_conntrack_gc_size``: The size of the conntrack table when the garbage collector started to run
+* ``datapath_conntrack_gc_duration``: Duration in milliseconds of the garbage collector process

 Drops/Forwards (L3/L4)
 ----------------------